wolverian/dawn/src/UCC.lagda.md

+---
-# The Untyped Concatenative Calculus
+title: The Untyped Concatenative Calculus
+---

 This is a partial formalization of Scott J Maddox's [Untyped Concatenative Calculus](https://www.dawn-lang.org/posts/foundations-ucc/).